 I know.
 You probably think your volley game sucks.
 And it might.
 Too bad.
 This strategy requires that you hit volleys--lots and lots of volleys.
 But you know what?
 It works.
 There are a few basic components we need to discuss and then you'll have it down.

 Figure (a): Court Positions

 Look at Figure (a) above.
-The lobber is most comfortable when his opponent is in either position: baseline or net.
-If you're at the baseline he knows his moonball is gonna backspin fifteen feet over the net, then parachute back to the baseline, jump off the court and over your head, and you're going to try your best to hit a ground stroke.
-While all that was happening the lobber had enough time to recover from his shot, wipe his brow, and send a text to his wife.
-"Oh look," he thinks.
+The lobber is most comfortable when their opponent is in either position: baseline or net.
+If you're at the baseline they know their moonball is gonna backspin fifteen feet over the net, then parachute back to the baseline, jump off the court and over your head, and you're going to try your best to hit a ground stroke.
+While all that was happening the lobber had enough time to recover from his shot, wipe his brow, and send a text to his friend.
+"Oh look," they think.
 "My opponent just hit the ball back."
 Repeat.

 When you're at the net that's when the pusher shines.
-That's the only time he gets to rack up the winners on his stat sheet.
+That's the only time they get to rack up the winners on their stat sheet.
 "Why?" you ask.
-Because when you're at the net his normal shot is going to sail right over your head for a clean lob winner--even if it's not that good of a lob.
+Because when you're at the net their normal shot is going to sail right over your head for a clean lob winner--even if it's not that good of a lob.

-This is what flummoxes us rec-level players.
-Lob winners (also known as the most frustrating winner in tennis).
-We think, "I can't grind a win from the baseline, that will take three hours and I still might lose, and I can't come to the net because he lobs me every time.
+This is what flummoxes us club-level players.
+Lob winners (also known as the most frustrating winner in tennis, right?!).
+We think, "I can't grind a win from the baseline, that will take three hours and I still might lose, and I can't come to the net because they lob me every time.
 So what do I do?"